Useful Resources for your study of the Greek New Testament!

 Key to Exercises

-...And if you are working through Course 1 at www.ntgreek.net on your own as an unregistered student using the old edition of the text book, you'll want this!
-It's the answer key to the exercises in Hewett's New Testament Greek, A Beginning and Intermediate Grammar, the book described at left.
+If you are working through Course 1 at www.ntgreek.net on your own as an unregistered student using the old 1986 edition of the text book, you'll want this!
+It's the answer key to the exercises in Hewett's New Testament Greek, A Beginning and Intermediate Grammar, the 1986 edition.
+That is NOT the edition advertised at left.
+New Testament Greek: A Beginning and Intermediate Grammar-Key to Exercises